 I headed into Ashworth’s for lunch and got a barbecue sandwich.
 The sauce was authentic Eastern Carolina Barbecue, made with a vinegar base rather than a tomato base.

-With lunch finished, I left the Ashworth’s and Gus’ warm company, heading into Apex, NC about twenty minutes down the road.
+With lunch finished, I left the Ashworth’s and Gus’ warm company, heading into an upcoming popular Apex NC about twenty minutes down the road.

 Apex’s commercial district is made up of a long strip of shopping centers, and residential communities set back from the road.

 The residential communities were recently built, well maintained, and adequately insulated from the sound and bustle of the street.
 I continued through the commercial area and turned left to enter the downtown Apex historic district.

 Several of the downtown buildings had recently changed hands and were undergoing renovations to turn them into higher end restaurants.

-© 2005-2013 Places of Value Inc. All Rights Reserved.
+© 2005-2017 Places of Value Inc. All Rights Reserved.
 Reproduction without permission prohibited.